 Sam is currently the head physiotherapist for the Sydney Olympic Football Club, overseeing the men's 1st grade team on match day and guiding the juniors and women's rehabilitation and injury prevention programs.

 Mitchell Stamatellis | Director B. App.
 Sc.
 (Phty), APAM

 Mitchell graduated from the University of Sydney in 2013.
-Mitchell has worked in private practice since graduating university, treating sports-related and work-related injuries.
+Mitchell has worked in the private practice since graduating university, treating sports-related and work-related injuries.
 He has worked with staff at Harbour City Ferries and The Star Casino, along with conducting ergonomic assessments at different companies in the CBD.
-Mitchell also has a special interest in football (soccer) injuries and currently plays at a semi-professional level in the NSW NPL Mens competition.
+Mitchell also has a special interest in football (soccer) injuries and played at a semi-professional level in the NSW NPL Mens competition for over 10 years.

 Mitchell's experience working as an occupational physiotherapist is invaluable when treating work related injuries.
 He has a great appreciation for the need to understand the nature of your work and how that can relate to not only your injury but ways in which these can be prevented in the future.

 Mitchell is currently the head physiotherapist for the Sydney FC Women's W-League team.